-Annually, Embry-Riddle distributes to all students, via the campus student handbook or university website, a notice of the availability of the information that is required to be made available to students under the Family Educational Rights and Privacy Act of 1974 (FERPA).
+Annually, Embry-Riddle distributes to all enrolled students, via the University catalog, student handbook, and FERPA webpage, a notice of the availability of the information that is required to be made available to students under the Family Educational Rights and Privacy Act of 1974 (FERPA).

-Embry-Riddle makes available to any public consumer general institutional information regarding the consumer information found on the Department of Education College Navigator website, Student Diversity, Student Achievement, Accreditation, Copyright and Computer Sharing Policies, etc.
+Embry-Riddle makes available to any public consumer general institutional information regarding university data found on the Department of Education College Navigator website, Student Diversity, Student Achievement, Accreditation, Copyright and Computer Sharing Policies, etc.

 Note: The above are specific to all Embry-Riddle campuses.

 Embry-Riddle makes available to prospective and enrolled students along with their parents financial aid information regarding assistance available from Federal, State, Local, and Institutional Programs, Code of Conduct, Preferred Lender arrangements, etc.

 Note: The above is specific to all Embry-Riddle campuses